Post

 To make reading data in easier, a macro can be created to simplify the code.
 A macro in C++ is a preprocessor directive that defines a code fragment or value to be substituted and expanded before the actual compilation process begins.

-• In the Json.h file, add the following macro
+• In the Json.h file, add the following macro.

-• The # in a macro converts the data parameter to a string by putting quotes around the name
+• The # in a macro converts the data parameter to a string by putting quotes around the name.

 1

-#define READ_DATA(value, data) Json::Read(value, #data, data)
+#define JSON_READ(value, data) <engine namespace>::json::Read(value, #data, data)

-• In main() change the Read() function to the macro
+• In main() change the Read() function to the macro.

 Before